Quantum In-Memory Computing

 The Technology

 This invention is based on Hybrid Superconducting-Ferroelectric Quantum Memristors.
 The novel platform integrates memory capability directly into a quantum superconducting device — combining the strengths of a memristor with those of a quantum superconducting circuit.
-At its core, the design replaces the technology replaces the Ferroelectric tunnel junctions of memristors with superconductors, establishing a quantum memristor.
+At its core, the design replaces the metal electrodes of a Ferroelectric tunnel junction with superconductors creating a Josephson junction with a ferroelectric barrier, establishing a quantum memristor.
 In such hybrid quantum devices with memory characteristics a ferroelectric layer serves as the tunneling barrier in a superconducting Josephson junction; thus, the potential barrier is history-dependent.
-This yields in a Memory-Integrated Qubit, paving the way for self-modulating quantum devices with built-in memory — merging computing and memory functions in the quantum domain.
+This yields in a Memory-Integrated Qubit, paving the way for current-biased self-modulating quantum devices with built-in memory — merging computing and memory functions in the quantum domain.

 Advantages

-• Built-in non-volatile memory: Because the ferroelectric polarization persists without power, the quantum memristor retains its state even when the device is powered down — enabling long-lived memory in a quantum circuit.
+• Built-in non-volatile memory: Since the ferroelectric polarization persists without power, the quantum memristor retains its internal classical and quantum state — enabling long-lived memory in a quantum circuit.

 • Integration of memory + computing: By combining memory and quantum logic in one physical junction, this technology reduces the need for separate memory and qubit hardware, potentially lowering device complexity, footprint, and interconnect overhead.